Deep infiltrating endometriosis.

 Unfortunately, these were not options for me as I had previously come off the combined pill due to bad migraines and as I was over 35 and had a history of stroke in the family I was advised not to take these and try the progesterone-only pill, which still gave me headaches on top of mood swings, brain fog and it didn’t stop the bleeding.

 I kept going to work suffering through the pain, sometimes having to call at the last minute and take time off due to the heavy bleeding and pelvic pain I was suffering.
 I also needed to pee a lot due to my bladder endometriosis.

 I felt so guilty and terrible every time this happened and was always worried about the workload I would have to get through when I went back to work.

 I then started to suffer from severe anxiety and panic attacks which resulted in me being taken to A&E on multiple occasions.

 I made countless visits to the GP who basically thought that my symptoms were all stress-related, and since I did have a stressful job working for the NHS and had previously suffered from anxiety and depression, I started to believe that this was possible.

 They offered me antidepressants and counselling, but I declined the antidepressants and went for counselling.

-In February 2018 I was referred to gynaecology for further investigation as the bleeding had gotten even heavier, my digestive symptoms were worse, and I had lost 5kg in weight without a few months.
+In February 2018 I was referred to gynaecology for further investigation as the bleeding had gotten even heavier, my digestive symptoms were worse, and I had lost 5kg in weight in a few months.

 I had an investigation called a hysteroscopy to look inside my womb, and they found polyps that were removed; otherwise, they said everything was normal including ultrasound, and this reassured me that the heavy bleeding and pain were due to the polyps.